 Causes of status code 156 Description and recommended action The vmdk file has too many delta files Whenever a VMware snapshot occurs, a delta.vmdk file is created for each vmdk.
 If 32 or more such delta files exist for a single vmdk file, a NetBackup backup of that VM may fail (status 156).
-The NetBackup Activity Monitor job details contain messages similar to the following: 02/06/2015 10:33:17 - Critical bpbrm (pid=15799) from client f15vm1_2012: FTL - vSphere_freeze: Unable to proceed with snapshot creation, too many existing delta files(44).
-02/06/2015 10:33:17 - Critical bpbrm (pid=15799) from client f15vm1_2012: FTL - VMware_freeze: VIXAPI freeze (VMware snapshot) failed with 25: SYM_VMC_FAILED_TO_CREATE_SNAPSHOT 02/06/2015 10:33:17 - Critical bpbrm (pid=15799) from client f15vm1_2012: FTL - vfm_freeze: method: VMware_v2, type: FIM, function: VMware_v2_freeze To back up the VM, do the following: 1 Consolidate the VM's snapshots.
-In the VMware interface, right-click on the VM and select Snapshot > Consolidate .
+The NetBackup Activity Monitor job details contain messages similar to the following: 02/06/2015 10:33:17 - Critical bpbrm (pid=15799) from client fl5vml_2012: FTL - vSphere_freeze: Unable to proceed with snapshot creation, too many existing delta files(44).
+02/06/2015 10:33:17 - Critical bpbrm (pid=15799) from client fl5vml_2012: FTL - VMware_freeze: VIXAPI freeze (VMware snapshot) failed with 25: SYM_VMC_FAILED_TO_CREATE_SNAPSHOT 02/06/2015 10:33:17 - Critical bpbrm (pid=15799) from client fl5vml_2012: FTL - vfm_freeze: method: VMware_v2, type: FIM, function: VMware_v2_freeze To back up the VM, do the following: 1 Consolidate the VM's snapshots.
+In the VMware interface, right-click on the VM and select Snapshot &gt; Consolidate .
 For more information, see your VMware documentation.
 2 Verify that each of the VM's vmdk files now has fewer than 32 delta files.
-If the snapshot consolidation was not successful, see the following VMware article for further assistance: Committing snapshosts in vSphere Rerun the NetBackup backup.
+If the snapshot consolidation was not successful, see the following VMware article for further assistance: Committing snapshosts in vSphere 3 Rerun the NetBackup backup.
+VMware snapshot quiesce operation failed If the NetBackup policy is enabled for virtual machine quiesce (the default), the VMware snapshot operation in vSphere initiates a quiesce of the virtual machine.
+If snapshot quiesce fails, the NetBackup job fails with status 156.